UPPMAX/R-matlab-julia-HPC/docs/index.rst

    - Main project on UPPMAX:

         - Project ID: ``uppmax2025-2-272``
-        - Directory name on rackham: ``/proj/r-py-jl-m-rackham``
+        - Directory name on rackham: ``/proj/r-matlab-julia-uppmax``
-        - Please create a suitably named subdirectory below ``/proj/r-py-jl-m-rackham``, for your own exercises.
+        - Please create a suitably named subdirectory below ``/proj/r-matlab-julia-uppmax``, for your own exercises.

    - Local project on HPC2N:

         - Project ID: ``hpc2n2025-062``
-        - Directory name on Kebnekaise: ``/proj/nobackup/r-py-jl-m``
+        - Directory name on Kebnekaise: ``/proj/nobackup/r-matlab-julia``
-        - Please create a suitably named subdirectory below ``/proj/nobackup/r-py-jl-m``, for your own exercises.
+        - Please create a suitably named subdirectory below ``/proj/nobackup/r-matlab-julia``, for your own exercises.

    - Where to work on LUNARC

         - Project ID: ``lu2025-7-24`` (for use in slurm scripts)
-        - Home directories have much larger quotas at LUNARC than at UPPMAX or HPC2N.
+        - Home directories have much larger quotas at LUNARC than at UPPMAX, HPC2N, NSC, or PDC.
 Create a suitable sub-directory in your home directory or a personal project folder.

+   - Local project on NSC:

+        - Project ID: ``naiss2025-22-262``
+        - Directory name on Tetralith: ``/proj/r-matlab-julia-naiss/users``
+        - There should already be a subdirectory under this for each of you, named as your username.
+Use that for your exercises.

+   - Local project on PDC:

+        - Project ID: ``naiss2025-22-262``
+        - Directory name on Dardel: ``/cfs/klemming/projects/snic/r-matlab-julia-naiss``
+        - Please create a suitably named subdirectory below ``/cfs/klemming/projects/snic/r-matlab-julia-naiss``, for your oen exercises.

 Content of the course
 ---------------------